-Over the next year, EPS is forecast to expand by 8.0%.
-If the dividend continues along recent trends, we estimate the payout ratio will be 28%, which is in the range that makes us comfortable with the sustainability of the dividend.
+Over the next 3 years, EPS is forecast to expand by 10.4%.
+Analysts estimate the future payout ratio will be 13% over the same time period, which is in the range that makes us comfortable with the sustainability of the dividend.

 Amalgamated Financial Is Still Building Its Track Record

 It is great to see that Amalgamated Financial has been paying a stable dividend for a number of years now, however we want to be a bit cautious about whether this will remain true through a full economic cycle.
 The annual payment during the last 5 years was $0.24 in 2018, and the most recent fiscal year payment was $0.40.
 This means that it has been growing its distributions at 11% per annum over that time.
 The dividend has been growing rapidly, however with such a short payment history we can't know for sure if payment can continue to grow over the long term, so caution may be warranted.

 Investors who have held shares in the company for the past few years will be happy with the dividend income they have received.
 It's encouraging to see that Amalgamated Financial has been growing its earnings per share at 28% a year over the past five years.
 Rapid earnings growth and a low payout ratio suggest this company has been effectively reinvesting in its business.
 Should that continue, this company could have a bright future.

 Amalgamated Financial Looks Like A Great Dividend Stock